Science in the Renaissance: Physics

+Navigation was an important topic of the time, and many innovations were made that, with the introduction of better ships and applications of the compass, would later lead to geographical discoveries.
+The calculations involved in navigation proved to be difficult, with the technology of the time unable to accuately predict weather or determine one's geographic position.
+Determining one's longitude proved especially challenging, since one's local time need to be calculated on the basis of an astronomical observation.
+One theory that was tested was to record the time of an eclipse and use Regiomontanus' Ephemerides to compare it with Nuremberg time or Zacuto's Almanach perpetuum to compare it with Salamanca time, though the margin of error in such calculations was unacceptably great (around 25.5 degrees).
+Until longitude could be accurately determined, navigators had to rely on dead reckoning, with its many uncertainties.

 Medicine

 With the Renaissance came an increase in experimental investigation, principally in the field of dissection and body examination, thus advancing our knowledge of human anatomy.
 The development of modern neurology began in the 16th century with Andreas Vesalius, who described the anatomy of the brain and other organs; he had little knowledge of the brain's function, thinking that it resided mainly in the ventricles.
 Understanding of medical sciences and diagnosis improved, but with little direct benefit to health care.
 Few effective drugs existed, beyond opium and quinine.
 William Harvey provided a refined and complete description of the circulatory system.
 The most useful tomes in medicine, used both by students and expert physicians, were materiae medicae and pharmacopoeiae.